maxfordham/adaptive-comfort/docs/intro.md

 # Welcome to Adaptive Comfort!

-This package assesses the thermal comfort of a space within a building against the Criterion defined in CIBSE TM52 {cite}`tm52_report` and TM59 {cite}`tm59_report`.
+This package assesses the thermal comfort of a space within a building against the Criterion defined in CIBSE TM52 {cite}`a-tm52_report` and TM59 {cite}`a-tm59_report`.

 ## Inputs
 - air temperature of the rooms
-- radiant temperature of the rooms
+- mean radiant temperature of the rooms
-- wind speed within rooms (as default the calculation is run at every air speed)
+- elevated air speed within rooms (as default the calculation is run at every air speed)
 - external dry bulb temperature
 - annual occupancy profile